geetharamson/Fisher-s-Iris-Dataset/README.md

 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.

 # dataframe #

 ## data set ##

+## Iris data.
+CSV ##
+### Data as table ###
+   A basic table is a two-dimensional grid of data, in which the rows represent individual elements of the dataset, and the columns represent quantities related to each of these elements.

 ### Reference ###